 What Are Diamonds?A diamond is in essence a highly compressed lump of coal.
 More technically, diamond is an allotrope of carbon formed naturally when rock high in carbon deposits is placed under extreme pressure.
 Diamond formation normally takes place beneath the earth's surface, hence the need for diamond mines, however they are sometimes produced as a result of meteor impacts.

-Gem GradeThe vast majority of natural diamonds are of poor quality and are used for industrial purposes - diamond is the hardest known natural mineral.
+Jewelry and Gem GradeThe vast majority of natural diamonds are of poor quality and are used for industrial purposes - diamond is the hardest known natural mineral.
 A small percentage of natural diamonds are considered gem-grade and these top quality stones are cut and polished, usually for use in the jewelry we buy in stores or online.

 Diamonds are graded according to the "4 Cs": Carat (weight), Colour, Clarity and Cut.
 It is the combination of these four factors that distinguishes gem quality diamonds from their industrial counterparts and largely determines the relative price of a particular stone.
 The vast majority of diamonds for sale are clear, however they can also be found in a wide variety of other colours.
 Canary yellow is popular, as is the rare natural blue variety.
 Brown chocolate diamonds have become popular in recent years.